Can Trading Systems be Adaptive?

 As short hand, I’ve labelled these F1, F2 and F3.
-These are the inputs.
+These are the input layer.

-The first thing I have to do is train my trading system with these indicators and with the data.
+The first thing I have to do is train my network with these indicators and with the data.
 To start with I examine a sample of these indicator values from various points along the EUR/USD M5 timeseries.
-What this training phase will do is examine some data points, and objectively measure how good each of the above indicators (F1, F2, & F3) was at identifying these chart events.
+What this training phase will do is examine some data points, and check how good each of the above indicators (F1, F2, & F3) was at identifying these chart events.

-When choosing a set of indicators, it is important to select those with the strongest discriminatory strength.
-This will normally involve a bit of experimentation and number crunching to find the optimal set for a given pattern.
+When choosing a set of indicators, it is important to select those with the strongest discriminatory value.
+This will normally involve a bit of experimentation and number crunching to find the optimal set for a given chart.